lcamichigan/sigman/README.md

 If there are too many lost brothers to fit the text frame, delete brothers with the lowest Sigma numbers.

 Some class years may appear on lines by themselves.
-To fix these, delete middle initials of long names.
+To fix this, delete middle initials of long names.

 To count lost brothers, select all of them, and then choose Windows > Info or